restic/restic/doc/020_installation.rst

 Note that if at any point the package you’re trying to use is outdated, you always have the option to use an official binary from the restic project.

-These are up to date binaries, built in a reproducible and verifiable way, that you can download and run without having to do additional installation work.
+These are up-to-date binaries that are built in a reproducible and verifiable way, which you can download and run without having to do additional installation work.

 Please see the :ref:`official_binaries` section below for various downloads.
 Official binaries can be updated in place by using the ``restic self-update``